Bashton-Lab/EnzymeSifter/docs/tutorial.md

 ```
 predictions_output/
 ├── all_predictions.tsv             # one row per PDB, all five predicted properties
-├── all_predictions_filtered.tsv    # subset that passed your -solubility/-tm/-phopt/-topt filters
+├── all_predictions_filtered.tsv    # subset that passed our -solubility/-tm/-phopt/-topt filters
 └── clade_representatives.tsv       # one winner per clade among the filtered enzymes
 ```